2021 Best Liberal Arts General Studies Colleges for Non-Traditional Students in Massachusetts

 Best Liberal Arts General Studies Schools for Non-Traditional Students

 The student loan default rate at Bay Path is lower than is typical, just 1.3% of students default in three years.
 1,626 students at Bay Path are exclusively online.
-About 1,300 of the students at Bay Path are attending part time.
+There are roughly 1,300 part time students in attendance at Bay Path.

-About 1.3% of Westfield students default on their loans in three years, which is lower than average.
+The school has a low student loan default rate of 1.3%.
 There are approximately 2,052 students at Westfield that take at least one class online.
-About 1,138 of the students at Westfield are attending part time.
+1,138 students are part time.

 Framingham State University comes in at #4 in this year's ranking.
 Framingham State is a small public school located in the small city of Framingham.
 Framingham State also took the #9 spot in our Best Colleges for Liberal Arts General Studies in Massachusetts rankings.

 The #7 spot in this year's ranking belongs to University of Massachusetts - Dartmouth.
-UMass Dartmouth is a moderately-sized public school located in the suburb of North Dartmouth.
+UMass Dartmouth is a medium-sized public school located in the midsize suburb of North Dartmouth.
 UMass Dartmouth also took the #6 spot in our Best Colleges for Liberal Arts General Studies in Massachusetts rankings.

 The Integrated Postsecondary Education Data System (IPEDS) from the National Center for Education Statistics (NCES), a branch of the U.S. Department of Education (DOE) serves as the core of the rest of our data about colleges.